 The next screenshot shows the query source the report definition will use to retrieve the data from our database:

-As you can see in the query source, the SELECT statement retrieves basic Item information from the item table.
-Then, MetaSQL is used in the WHERE clause to introduce two parameters: sold_param and active_param.
+.
 The parameters refer to the report must interpret to accommodate two dynamic parameters.
 These parameters will enable the namely, whether application users have marked the Item as sold and/or active.

 The report displays whether or not an Item is sold and whether it is active.
 In the next section we see the query source and corresponding SQL query that retrieves the data from the database.
 As part of the SQL we will assign parameters that, when we generate the report with the Renderer, filter data based on user provided values for these two parameters.